There is a new way of how you can start creating your games. Meet Game Templates.

 There are no immediate actions required from you.

 However, notice that when you now edit or clone a game you can not change the game type.
-For example rogain to a quiz, scavenger to rogain etc. When you need to use a certain set of questions in another game type sort out questions used in a certain game, then tick them and batch edit them with a certain tag to find later while creating a new game.
+For example rogain to a quiz, scavenger to rogain etc. When you need to use a certain set of questions in another game type sort out questions used in a certain game.

 Generally, everything starts with creating a game from a template or new game- including choosing tasks for the game.